chengkuangan/scripts/README.md

 # initGogs.sh

 Script to download source files from one git and commit the source files into another git.
 Strictly created to setup demo environment.
+Run initGogs.sh or initGogs.sh -h to view the usage information.